Are you keen on learning all the ins and outs of breastfeeding?

 Best Breastfeeding Book for Working Moms

-Work.
+The book “Work.
 Pump.
-Repeat.: The New Mom’s Survival Guide to Breastfeeding and Going Back to Work by Jessica Shortall will help moms balance their busy, demanding careers with their desire to give their baby its best nutritional start in life.
+Repeat.” by Jessica Shortall will help moms balance their busy, demanding careers with their desire to give their baby the best nutritional start in life.

 This book will help you realize that you can get through pumping at work, even if it’s not easy.
-Lots of women have been trailblazers in recent years so you don’t have to choose between working and feeding your baby breast milk.
+Lots of women have been trailblazers in recent years, so you don’t have to choose between working and feeding your baby breast milk.
 This book will give you plenty of encouraging stories and details provided by working women.

 Best Breastfeeding Book for New Moms

-But in Kathleen Huggins’ The Nursing Mother’s Companion, 7th Edition: The Breastfeeding Book Mothers Trust, From Pregnancy Through Weaning, she lets women know that breastfeeding is a good choice, but women and babies don’t always know how to do it without instruction.
+In Kathleen Huggins’ “The Nursing Mother’s Companion,” she informs us that breastfeeding is a good choice, but women and babies don’t always know how to do it without instruction.

-Readers can trust that Huggins knows what she’s talking about because she is a lactation consultant and a registered nurse.
+Readers can trust that Huggins knows what she’s talking about because she is a lactation consultant and registered nurse.

 - At 368 pages, this a thorough book.